Otozō Yamada: Early career

 Yamada was born in Nagano Prefecture as the third son of Ichikawa Katashi, an accountant in the Imperial Japanese Army, and was adopted by the Yamada family as a child.
 He graduated from the 14th class of the Imperial Japanese Army Academy in 1903, and his classmates included future generals Motoo Furushō and Toshizō Nishio.
 He was promoted to lieutenant in February 1905 and taught as an instructor at the Army Academy, and was promoted to captain in September 1912.
 He graduated from the 24th class of the Army Staff College in November, where his classmates included Kenji Doihara, Kiyoshi Katsuki, Hisao Tani, and Yanagawa Heisuke.

 As a cavalry officer, his rise through the ranks was steady.
 He was promoted to major in June 1918 and appointed an instructor at the Army Cavalry School, receiving a promotion to lieutenant-colonel in August 1922.
 In August 1925, he was promoted to colonel and appointed commander of the IJA 26th Cavalry Regiment.
 In 1926, he was Chief of Staff of the Chosen Army.
 He served in the communications section of the 3rd Bureau of the Imperial Japanese Army General Staff from 1927 to 1930.

 Yamada was promoted to major general in August 1930 and appointed commandant of the Army Cavalry School.
-From 1931–1932, he returned to the field as commander of the IJA 4th Cavalry Brigade, before resuming a number of administrative positions (including that of commandant of the Imperial Japanese Army Academy) to 1937.
+From 1931 to 1932, he returned to the field as commander of the IJA 4th Cavalry Brigade, before resuming a number of administrative positions (including that of commandant of the Imperial Japanese Army Academy) to 1937.
 He was awarded the Order of the Sacred Treasure, 2nd class in February 1934 and promoted to lieutenant general in August 1934.